hwstar/9-Valve-Sprinkler-Controller/README.md

 * Expansion connector for future valve expanders.
 * ABS Plastic Enclosure and graphic overlay.

+This hardware is for sale on (Tindie)[https://www.tindie.com/products/home-control-labs/9-valve-sprinkler-controller-works-with-esphome/]
-The hardware is primarily designed to work with [ESPHome](https://github.com/esphome/esphome) firmware version 2023.2.1 or later.
+It is primarily designed to work with [ESPHome](https://github.com/esphome/esphome) firmware version 2023.2.1 or later.

 ## Disclaimer